Lindisfarne Gospels: Techniques

 The Lindisfarne Gospels manuscript was produced in a scriptorium in the monastery of Lindisfarne.
-It took approximately 10 years to create.
+It took approximately 5 to 10 years to create.
 Its pages are vellum, and evidence from the manuscript reveals that the vellum was made using roughly 150 calf skins.
 The book is 516 pages long.
 The text is written "in a dense, dark brown ink, often almost black, which contains particles of carbon from soot or lamp black".
 The pens used for the manuscript could have been cut from either quills or reeds, and there is also evidence to suggest that the trace marks (seen under oblique light) were made by an early equivalent of a modern pencil.
 Lavish jewellery, now lost, was added to the binding of the manuscript later in the 8th century.
 Eadfrith manufactured 90 of his own colours with "only six local minerals and vegetable extracts".

 There is a huge range of individual pigments used in the manuscript.
 The colours are derived from animal, vegetable and mineral sources.
 Gold is used in only a couple of small details.
 While some colours were obtained from local sources, others were imported from the Mediterranean.
 The blue was long thought to be ultramarine from Afghanistan, but analysis with Raman microscopy in the 2000s revealed it to be indigo.
 The medium used to bind the colours was primarily egg white, with fish glue perhaps used in a few places.
 Backhouse emphasizes that "all Eadfrith's colours are applied with great skill and accuracy, but ... we have no means of knowing exactly what implements he used".

 Professor Brown added that Eadfrith "knew about lapis lazuli [a semi-precious stone with a blue tint] from the Himalayas but could not get hold of it, so made his own [substitute]".

 The pages were arranged into gatherings of eight.
 Once the sheets had been folded together, the highest-numbered page was carefully marked out by pricking with a stylus or a small knife.
 Holes were pricked through each gathering of eight leaves, and then individual pages were separately ruled for writing with a sharp, dry, and discrete point.

 The Lindisfarne Gospels are impeccably designed, and as Backhouse points out, vellum would have been too expensive for "practice runs" for the pages, and so preliminary designs may have been done on wax tablets (hollowed-out wood or bone with a layer of wax).
 These would have been an inexpensive medium for a first draft; once a sketch had been transferred to the manuscript, the wax could be remelted and a new design or outline inscribed.